How Often Do You Need Wrinkle-Relaxing Injections?

 Wrinkle-relaxing injections are not permanent, and understanding how often treatment is required is an important part of setting realistic expectations.

 The answer varies between individuals, but there are some general patterns that can help guide decision-making.
+Before looking at that question, why not look at What Results Should You Expect from Wrinkle-Relaxing Injections?

 How Long Do Results Typically Last?